Microsoft/azure-docs.cs-cz/articles/cognitive-services/Bing-Video-Search/quickstarts/sdk-java-quickstart.md

     import java.util.List;
     ```

-## <a name="create-a-search-client"></a>Vytvoření klienta vyhledávání
+## <a name="create-a-search-client"></a>Create a search client

-1. Implementace `VideoSearchAPIImpl` klienta, které vyžaduje váš koncový bod rozhraní API a instance `ServiceClientCredentials` třídy.
+1. Implement the `VideoSearchAPIImpl` client, which requires your API endpoint, and an instance of the `ServiceClientCredentials` class.

     ```java
     public static VideoSearchAPIImpl getClient(final String subscriptionKey) {